miikanissi/mblog/articles/fast-fuzzy-finder-for-vim-with-fzf-ripgrep.md

 # Fast Fuzzy Finder for Vim with fzf and ripgrep

-[fzf](https://github.com/junegunn/fzf) is a lightning fast command-line fuzzy finder that runs asynchronously and can be integrated in Vim to search for files, file contents and much more.
-In order to get the most out of the fuzzy finding capabilities of fzf we will be pairing it with [ripgrep](https://github.com/BurntSushi/ripgrep) and [bat](https://github.com/sharkdp/bat).
-This will improve the the search results and add a nice syntax highlighted preview window.
+[fzf](https://github.com/junegunn/fzf) is a lightning fast command-line fuzzy finder that runs asynchronously and can be integrated in Vim to search for files, file contents, and much more.
+In order to get the most out of the fuzzy finding capabilities of fzf, we will be pairing it with [ripgrep](https://github.com/BurntSushi/ripgrep) and [bat](https://github.com/sharkdp/bat).
+This will improve the search results and add a nice syntax highlighted preview window.
 With the power of fzf and ripgrep we can efficiently jump from file to file and improve our workflow.

 ## Setting up fzf in Vim

 fzf has an official Vim plugin that can be installed with any Vim plugin manager.
-We can install fzf with [vim-plug](https://github.com/junegunn/vim-plug) by adding this to our `.vimrc`, inside the plugin manager call, and by running `:PlugInstall`.
+We can install fzf with [vim-plug](https://github.com/junegunn/vim-plug) by adding this to our `.vimrc` and by running `:PlugInstall`:

 ```
 Plug 'junegunn/fzf', { 'do': { -> fzf#install() } }